BearMetalWeb/BearMetalWeb.github.io/docs/electronics/concepts.md

+---
+description: Concepts that will be helpful to electrical subteam members.
+---

 # Concepts

 These are some concepts you will be expected to know, as they are a fundamental part of understanding how an electrical system functions.